gabriele6/Convolution-application-of-kernels-to-a-set-of-images/README.md

 # Convolution-application
-Simple implementation of a convolution application of kernels on a bitmap images
+Simple implementation of a convolution application of kernels on bitmap images

 ## Usage